byelipk/ubuntu_rails_postgres_setup/README.md

 You must repeat this step for the test database as well.

+If you are gettings errors such as `PG::InsufficientPrivilege: ERROR: permission denied to create extension "hstore"` then you can load hstore in one of PostgreSQL's template databases.

+	sudo -u postgres psql template1
+	CREATE EXTENSION hstore;

+Whenever PostgreSQL creates a new database, it builds it off of a template.
+By adding hstore to `template1`, we ensure that all future databases will be enabled with the hstore data type.

 Now you can use the hstore data type.

 Text Editors